-As the Web evolves, more and more information is available on the network to users.
-Search and classification services continue to develop and evolve to help users deal with the demands of the increasingly vast amounts of available information and help users find material of interest to them.
-While these services have certainly made online content more accessible to some, their mere existence does not guarantee that people will be able to navigate efficiently the literally billions of pages that make up the Web (Hargittai 2004; Rieh 2004; Spink, Wolfram, and Jansen 2001).
-Users differ with respect to their awareness of various search engines and the optimal ways to use them (Hargittai 2003).
-'Today's search engines are still not well-equipped to deal with simple queries that contain no more than one word, yet the majority of queries on search engines do not include more refined information (Spink, Jansen, Wolfram, and Saracevic 2002; Spink, Wolfram, and Jansen 2001).
+As the web evolves, more and more information is available on the network to users.
+Search and classification services continue to develop and evolve to help users deal with the demands of the increasingly vast amounts of available information and to help users find material of interest to them.
+Although these services have certainly made online content more accessible to some, their mere existence does not guarantee that people will be able to navigate efficiently the literally billions of pages that make up the web (Hargittai, 2004b; Rieh, 2004; Spink, Wolfram, & Jansen, 2001).
+Users differ with respect to their awareness of various search engines and the optimal ways to use them (Hargittai, 2003).
+Today's search engines are still not well equipped to deal with simple queries that contain no more than one word, yet the majority of queries on search engines do not include more refined information (Spink et al., 2001; Spink, Jansen, Wolfram, & Saracevic, 2002).
 This limits their utility for numerous users and limits the ways in which these users may benefit from the medium.

 As the Internet spreads to an increasing portion of the population and as online services start permeating more and more parts of people's daily lives, nuanced measures of Internet use will gain importance for research on the social implications of information technologies.
 The validity of survey measures is an important challenge for social scientists.
-In this paper, I contribute to the literature on Internet use and methodology by proposing a survey measure of Web-oriented digital literacy that is based on verifying the validity of the measures derived from their relationship with actual skill measures.
+In this article, I contribute to the literature on Internet use and methodology by proposing a survey measure of web-oriented digital literacy that is based on verifying the validity of the measures derived from their relationship with actual skill measures.

-Given that some of these measures were administered on the General Social Survey Internet modules in 2000 and 2002, researchers using those publicly available data sets will be able to incorporate these nuanced measures of Internet use into the analyses of large-scale national data bases.
-Since the items identified here as important predictors of actual skill are measured on a five-point scale, their inclusion on future surveys should be possible with relatively little effort as compared to refined user studies.
-Yet they will yield more reliable estimates of people's actual skills than the currently dominant survey measure of self-perceived user skill allows.
+Given that some of these measures were administered on the GSS Internet modules in 2000 and 2002, researchers using those publicly available data sets will be able to incorporate these nuanced measures of Internet use into the analyses of large-scale national databases.5 Because the items identified here as important predictors of actual skill are measured on a five-point scale, their inclusion on future surveys should be possible with relatively little effort, as compared to refined user studies.
+Yet, they will yield more reliable estimates of people's actual skills than the currently dominant survey measure of self-perceived user skill allows.